This doc provides some basic recomendations on how to prompt Ana in her two main interfaces:

 TextQL Agents Best Practices

 • 📝 Write comprehensive prompts: TextQL agents are designed for deep asynconous analysis, triggered on an event or schedule.
-Unlike Ana chats, which are designed to expect followup messages, TextQL Agents generally assume that you have you have provided a comprehensive descrition of the task (at a high level), so that they can continually work without the need to ask for clarifying questions.
+Unlike Ana chats, which are designed to expect followup messages, TextQL Agents generally assume that you have provided a comprehensive descrition of the task (at a high level), so that they can continually work without the need to ask for clarifying questions.
 To that end, Agents tend to perform best with long prompts, that include as many steps, actions, and corner cases as the user is aware of.
 After an Agent completes its action, you will have the option of continueing the agent conversation with followup messages through the chat interface.

 • 🕵️♀️ Preview your analysis before activating the agent: Previewing agent runs allows you to quickly iterate and refine your prompt, ensuring your agent is able to reliably execute your desired task.
 Generally, we recomend running atleast 3 previews before activating your agent.